SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Abstract

 \section{Abstract}

-Extreme low-bit quantization is critical for efficiently deploying Large Language Models (LLMs), yet it often leads to severe performance degradation at 2-bits and even 4-bits (e.g., MXFP4).
-We present SignRoundV2, a post-training quantization framework that is highly effective even without mixed-precision.
-SignRoundV2 introduces (1) a fast sensitivity metric that combines gradient information with quantization-induced deviations to guide layer-wise bit allocation, and (2) a lightweight pre-tuning search for quantization scales to improve extremely low-bit quantization.
-These components allow SignRoundV2 to close the gap with full-precision models.
-Extensive experiments indicate that our method sustains competitive accuracy for LLMs, achieving production-grade performance with $\sim$1\% variance at $4\text{-}5$ bits and strong results even at 2 bits.
-The implementation is available at \url{https://github.com/intel/auto-round}.
+Extremely low-bit quantization is critical for efficiently deploying Large Language Models (LLMs), yet it often leads to severe performance degradation at 2 bits and even at 4 bits (e.g., MXFP4).
+We present SignRoundV2, a post-training quantization framework designed to maintain high performance even under aggressive compression.
+SignRoundV2 introduces (1) a simple yet efficient adaptive mixed-precision strategy that leverages gradient information and quantization-induced reconstruction errors to guide layer-wise bit allocation, and (2) a set of lightweight stabilization techniques, including loss filtering and a pre-tuning scale search, to improve tuning effectiveness in extremely low-bit regimes.
+Our approach takes a significant step toward closing the performance gap between quantized and full-precision models.
+Experimental results across diverse LLMs demonstrate that SignRoundV2 achieves near-lossless performance in mixed MXFP settings, narrowing the gap to $\sim$1\% at an average of 4.5 bits, while substantially improving accuracy in challenging 2-bit weight-only quantization.
+The source code is available at \url{https://github.com/intel/auto-round}.